Sybilai/Bomberman-Env/README.md

 ####Event Login

-This is the first message you’ll receive when you’ll receive and it will contain your ID inside the game.
+This is the first message you’ll receive and it will contain your ID inside the game.
 ```
 {"event": "login",
  "your_id": 2